txtsd/IdleZPGBot/README.md

 - **Experience System**: Awards XP to users periodically, tracks levels, and announces level-ups in the channel.
 - **Database Integration**: Stores and manages user data in an SQLite database asynchronously.
 - **Automatic User Management**: Automatically adds new users to the database when they join the channel.
-- **Penalties**: Applies penalties for talking, parting, quitting, and changing nicks.
+- **Penalties**: Applies penalties for talking, parting, quitting, changing nicks, and being kicked.
+- **Item System**: Characters can find and upgrade items as they level up.

 ## Usage Notes

 - Ensure you have a `config.toml` file in the same directory with the appropriate configuration settings for the bot to function correctly.
 - The bot expects certain fields in the configuration file, such as server details, nickname, username, real name, password, channel to join, and database configuration.
 - Install the required dependencies before running the bot.

 ### Installing Dependencies